Who’s Eating Who

 East Foundation with our many valued partners has gone virtual to allow students from across Texas access to the land and the life that depends on it.
 Our Virtual Field Lessons are free and science TEKS aligned for 5th through 8th grades.
 These lessons allow classroom educators to scale up to upper grades or down to lower grades.
-We will release new topics each month so presentation topics will vary.
-Our lessons are:
+Each lesson is presented using Zoom, about 45 minutes in length, and lessons are offered twice a week.

 Virtual Field Lessons Offered